Soundgarden : Screaming Life/Fopp

 What’s most entertaining about Screaming Life/Fopp is seeing all of the versions of the band that were eventually weeded out.
 The strained funk of “Little Joe” is an anomaly in the Soundgarden catalog — and let’s be honest, that’s probably for the best — but one can’t help but enjoy it all the same if only for novelty’s sake.
 Hearing Cornell’s unsettling screech on “Tears to Forget” is an interesting look at a vocal approach he’d largely leave behind.
 In addition, the band certainly wasn’t as self-serious in the early days, which in turn results in a handful of amusing but disposable tracks.
 For one, “Sub Pop Rock City” — which was originally a part of the Sub Pop 200 compilation — takes playful jabs at the emerging label’s rising profile.
 It’s fun for a listen but should have been left off as it doesn’t really add anything to this release.
 The cover of the Ohio Players’ “Fopp” on the other hand is actually pretty successful at providing some meaningless fun (the dub version on the other hand, is completely unnecessary).

 There are plenty of highlights here; “Hunted Down,” “Nothing to Say” and “Entering” all succeed at an eerie, but still fairly accessible garage psychedelia.
 As for the remastering, it seems like this version is slightly crisper, however it’s mostly indiscernible to my ears.
 Not that it’s of any real consequence, these aren’t the kind of recordings you really want cleaned up anyway.
-So if Screaming Life and Fopp are each a bit of a mixed bag, one can’t help but marvel at a band that would grow by leaps and bounds over the next few years, eventually turning in three stellar albums before breaking up for the first time.
-And truth be told, there’s a bit of a rough-hewn appeal to these EPs that’s, for good measure, difficult to find in the rest of their output.
+On both Fopp and Screaming Life, Soundgarden are still in the early stages of a long evolution, yet one can’t help but marvel at a band that would grow by leaps and bounds over the next few years, eventually turning in three stellar albums before breaking up for the first time.
+There’s a rough-hewn appeal to these EPs that’s, for good measure, difficult to find in the rest of their output.